szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1121:** Make Flails and Morning Stars always inflict a small amount of piercing damage

 Both types of weapons have piercing parts; that's why.
-The amount of piercing is very small and depends on enchantment level:
+Enchantment level:

 - +0, +1 ⇾ 1 point of piercing damage
 - 2+, +3 ⇾ 1d2 points of piercing damage